adiffpirate/flask-psql-docker/README.md

 python3 init.py
 ```

+> All queries runned by the script are printed to stderr

 > The first line of the main fuction defines the random seed to use.
 > It's hardcoded now so we can have some previsibility, but you can change that.